ngottlieb87/ajax-rails/README.md

  - Admin can upload a picture for product creation
  - Add admin product creation to navbar
  - Admin can delete and edit products
+ - Password complexity added.
+Passwords now must have 7-15 characters including at least 1 upper and lower case letter, and 1 digit

  ## Setup